Systems-first builder

 Node 04

-AIICD machine-learning experiments
+AIICD experiments

 Node 01